moria-ai-labs/moria-ai-labs.github.io/user_stories.md

 # User Stories

-Below are four user stories.
+Below is a common user story in four scenes.
 Click any panel to view the image in a larger size.

 <div style="display: flex; flex-wrap: nowrap; gap: 2em; justify-content: space-between; align-items: flex-start; width: 100%;">